mitranim/sublime-gox/readme.md

 Enjoy!

-## Pretty Colors
+## Scopes

-This syntax has some non-standard scopes:
+This syntax differentiates variable declarations from normal variable occurrences.
+Declarations receive these non-standard scopes:

   * `variable.declaration.go`
   * `variable.other.constant.declaration`
-  * `constant.numeric.rune.go`
-  * `constant.numeric.rune.escape.go`

-To make the most out of this syntax, customize your color scheme by adding support for these scopes.
-For example, in many color schemes, declarations are _italic_ and escapes are **bold**.

-I use fairly rich color schemes that support these scopes and more.
-Feel free to use as a reference or wholesale: https://github.com/Mitranim/sublime-themes.
+To make full use of this feature, extend your color scheme, adding support for these scopes.
+Alternatively, check out my custom color schemes.
+Feel free to use them as-is, or as reference for implementing your own: https://github.com/Mitranim/sublime-themes.

 ## TODO